 If you want an in-depth look at how Udemy works, check out our free course on how to use Udemy.

-Coursera.org is a website that facilitates the online teaching of courses from the world’s leading universities and educational institutions.
+Coursera.org is a learning website featuring courses from the world’s leading universities and educational institutions.
 Courses on various subjects are offered throughout the year, and you can sign up for them along with a class of other learners.
 Just like at university, you can follow along with the syllabus, do readings, watch lectures online, and contribute to discussions week-by-week.

 If you want to learn more, be sure to check out our free Coursera course here.